-Turning 30, I followed my heart and returned to school in Toronto, studying spiritual care, counselling, and theology through the seven colleges in the Toronto School of Theology.
-Graduating with a Masters of Divinity from Trinity College, U. of T., I used this ecumenical education to offer Spiritual Support at a downtown Toronto teaching hospital, where I became Director of Chaplaincy Services.
+Turning thirty, I followed my heart and returned to school in Toronto, studying spiritual care, counselling, and theology, through the seven colleges in the Toronto School of Theology.
+Graduating with a Masters of Divinity from Trinity College, University of Toronto, I used this ecumenical education to offer Spiritual Support at a downtown Toronto teaching hospital, where I became Director of Chaplaincy Services.

-I am ordained clergy in the United Church of Canada (1987).
+I was ordained as clergy in the United Church of Canada in 1987.
 Since 1997, while developing my independent work with individuals and groups, I served in two Toronto congregations, Rosedale United and Metropolitan United.
 I am now an Honorary Pastoral Associate at Rosedale United.

-Remaining a full-time student in the workshop of life, my experiences of separation, divorce, single parenting, re-marriage, step-family, and grand-parenting, continue to give me a rich awareness of the complexity of family relationships, and an appreciation of the opportunities for growth presented in the challenges of ordinary life.
+I am compelled to remain a full-time student in the workshop of life, with my experiences of separation, divorce, single parenting, re-marriage, step-family, grand-parenting, pandemic and, in 2020, the sudden death of my 5-year-old granddaughter.
+Life continues to give me a rich awareness of the complexity of family relationships and an appreciation of the opportunities for growth presented in the challenges of ordinary life.
 My own extensive experience in therapeutic analysis and on-going learning provides an integrated framework for my work.

 I have a particular interest in recognizing the oneness of mind, body and spirit.

 I am interested in encouraging people to reflect on their soul-life, and their unique personal journey.
 These can be supported by easily learned spiritual practices.
-To do this I offer workshops, (in person and on-line), retreats, individual spiritual mentoring (in person or through technical link such as phone or skype), counselling, teaching and preaching.
+To do this I offer workshops, (in person and on-line), retreats, individual spiritual mentoring (in person or through a technical link), and preaching.